-Source: • PRC Quality of Life Surveys, Professional Research Consultants [Item 109] Note: • Asked of all respondents.
+Source: • PRC Quality of Life Surveys, Professional Research Consultants [Item 119]

-- On the other hand, 14.5% of local adults consider the condition of local housing to be "fair" or "poor." - Adults at the lower income level are more likely to rate the condition of local housing as "fair" or "poor."
+On the other hand, 13.5% of local adults consider the condition of local housing to be "fair" or "poor."

+Young adults, those living at the lower income level and Blacks are more likely to rate the condition of local housing as "fair" or "poor."